^

 Diagnostic measures

-How to protect the child from disease?
+How to protect a child from illness?

 You are reporting a typo in the following text: